Kikobeats/kikobeats.com/_posts/2017-10-5-what-is-random.md

 - javascript
 ---

-**random** is a term used for identify automatic data generation with no correlation.
+**random** is a term used to describe the process of generate data with no correlation.

-Random number generation is used around many users cases over computers:
+Random number generation is used around many users cases over computers such as:

 - Pick a random item from an array.
 - Generate unique keys from an API.
 - Create the key exchange between an HTTPS connection.

-As you can see, all these examples use an *random* factor, but they are different.
+As you can see, all these examples use a *random* factor, but they are different.
 Also computationally they are different so, how to?

-Like most of the things of this life, it depends.
+Like most of the things in life, it depends.

 ## Types of "random"